 While keyword research, content creation, and link building are all essential to getting on that first page, tracking your rankings is important for staying there.
 By keeping track of your keyword rankings, you can monitor their performance, track organic search growth, and diagnose any posts or pages that are underperforming.

 Available in the CodeCanyon plugin marketplace, Rankie is a premium WordPress keyword rank tracker plugin that can help you optimize your site for organic search.
-Before we discuss the features of this tool, let’s take a closer look at the benefits of using a keyword rank tracker plugin.
+Before we discuss the features of this must-have WordPress plugin, let’s take a closer look at the benefits of using a keyword rank tracker plugin.

 Analyzing your position among SERPs will help you understand what your most valuable content and keywords are, where opportunities for improvement are, and how your optimization efforts impact your rankings in organic search over time.